Thanos-M11/qr-code-component-main/README.md

   - created a footer tag with a class `attribution` as given by the challenger.
 - **STYLING**
   - created global color and width variables
-  - set margin and padding to 0
+  - used a CSS reset from [Josh Comeau](https://www.joshwcomeau.com/css/custom-css-reset/)
   - found the given background color hex code using a tool [imagecolorpicker](https://imagecolorpicker.com/).
 I had to take a snapshot and upload the screenshot.
-  - used a `flex` display in the `container` class and positioned the whole container in the middle of the viewport using the `position` property.
+  - used a `flex` display in the `container` class and positioned the whole container in the middle of the viewport
-  - preset the width of the whole container to 375px - 6em using the `calc()` function.
-  - calculated a fixed width for `p` tags.
+  - initialized a git repository
+  - committed and pushed files on git
+  - deployed the page on [github pages](https://pages.github.com/)

 ### Built with